Catalysis in Charging Quantum Batteries

 \section{Introduction}

 With the advent of quantum technology a growing curiosity, regarding how the current technologies can be enhanced under the principles of quantum mechanics, began.
 Different topics have been explored by scientists, such as quantum thermodynamics, quantum cryptography, quantum metrology and quantum computing.
 The quantum thermodynamics theory addresses the concepts of energy, work, heat, temperature, and entropy production in quantum systems \cite{spohn1978entropy,alicki1979quantum,parrondo2015thermodynamics,brandao2015second,ahmadi2021irreversible,ahmadi2019refined}.
-Recently the study of energy transfer has brought forward a diverse and rich set of phenomena, in the context of quantum batteries, to be both theoretically and experimentally investigated \cite{Alicki2013,Campaioli2017,campaioli2018quantum,barra2019dissipative,farina2019charger,julia2020bounds}.
+Recently the study of energy transfer has brought forward a diverse and rich set of phenomena, in the context of quantum batteries, to be both theoretically and experimentally investigated \cite{Alicki2013,Campaioli2017,campaioli2018quantum,barra2019dissipative,farina2019charger,julia2020bounds,crescente2022enhancing}.
 As in classical batteries the aim is to boost the energy transfer, from the battery to the charger, in order to be later extracted in the form of work.
-Many authors have proposed and investigated the superiority and possible benefits of quantum effects, such as quantum correlations and quantum coherence of the initial state, in charging quantum batteries \cite{ferraro2018high,andolina2019quantum,andolina2019extractable}.
+Many researchers have proposed and investigated possible benefits coming from quantum effects, such as quantum correlations and quantum coherence of the initial state, in charging of quantum batteries \cite{ferraro2018high,andolina2019quantum,andolina2019extractable,rossini2020quantum,kim2022operator,kim2021quantum}.